NickshihU7/EE6470/Final/README.md

 <div align="center"> <img src="fft_riscv.png" width="80%"/> </div>

-To make it run parallelly, the 16-pt inputs are splited into two 8-pt inputs for both real and imaginary parts.
+To make it run parallelly, the 16-pt inputs are partitioned into two 8-pt inputs for both real and imaginary parts.
 In addition, the 16-pts DIF FFT is replaced with two 8-pt DIF FFT.
+The way to partition the input data is as follows.

+	int length = 16;
+  	int start_length = length / PROCESSORS * hart_id, end_length = length / PROCESSORS * hart_id + length / PROCESSORS;
+  	for(int i = start_length; i < end_length; i++){
+		.
+		.
+		.
+	}

 The TLM simplebus shown above has 4 master modules and 7 slave modules.
 The TLM socket binding is as follows: